VanceCole/player-token-permissions/Readme.md

 (note:  unlike the original PTPE module, the token needs to be selected (not hovered/targeted), and deleting tokens on other scenes is fine)

-# Note - This module is unnecessary as of Foundry V10!
+# Note - This module is obsolete and unnecessary as of Foundry V10!

 Now Foundry includes a built-in permission to delete tokens.
 It doesn't have a confirmation message but it's close enough.

 ![](metadata/v10_screenshot.png)